plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### January: "Google Analytics violates GDPR" ($55,411 MRR)

 We do our best, but sometimes you need to be lucky to be at the right place at the right time.
+That's is how I would summarize the first half of 2022.

-The year 2022 has started very strong for us thanks to external circumstances.
-Austrian Data Protection Authority (DPA) decided that using Google Analytics violates the GDPR.
+The year 2022 started very strong for us thanks to external circumstances.
+Austrian Data Protection Authority (DPA) decided that the use of Google Analytics violates the GDPR.

-Plausible is well positioned in this market, so immediately after this announcement, we saw an increase in interest in our product and service.
+Plausible was well positioned in this market, so immediately after this announcement, we saw an increase in interest in our product and service.

 ### February: Cenk joins us as the fourth team member ($62,769 MRR)